 Despite the article heading, there are in fact a million reasons to visit Cape Town.
 Along with another million reasons why I want to move there, why I love it more than any other city on earth and why you probably go live there!
 No one has time for a blog post that long though, so let’s just start with these 12 great reasons to visit Cape Town or to at least place it firmly on the top of your 2016 bucket list!
 If you’re looking for more fun things to do in Cape Town, this post should help.

 Honestly though, if you’re are looking for some travel inspiration and are still on the fence about vising South Africa, these 12 excellent reasons to visit Cape Town should help!
-Also, if you are looking for the best places to stay, be sure to check out my guide to the best hostels in South Africa.
+Also, if you are looking for the best places to stay, be sure to check out my guide to the best hostels in Cape Town or, should budget allow, treat yourself to a luxury Airbnb apartment.

 12. Stunning beaches